mak87-cmd/Recreate-Google-Homepage/README.md

+Recreate-Google-Homepage

+## Description

-First project completed via The Odin Project and it's to reconstruct the google homepage using HTML and CSS formatting and styling.
+First project completed in The Odin Project course.
+The purpose of this project is to reconstruct the Google homepage using HTML and CSS formatting and styling.

+## Technologies
+- CSS
+- HTML